-The beauty of this skillet dish is two-fold.
+The beauty of our Catchall Potato Skillet dish is two-fold.
 (1) You can make this for any meal of the day.
-Dinner, breakfast, pop it in your kid’s lunchbox, whatever.
-It’s all good.
+Dinner, breakfast, pop it in your kid's lunchbox, whatever.
+It's all good.
 (2) You can make the skillet whatever you want it to be.
-I’d say the key ingredients are: potatoes, onion, sausage, and corn.
+I'd say the key ingredients are: potatoes, onion, sausage, and corn.
 Otherwise, you can really throw in any veggies you want.
 And like our Catchall Frittata, you can use up all kinds of weird/random things in your fridge and most of the time, the skillet will be delicious.
 Less grocery shopping and less wasted food!

 🍅Buy mild Italian sausage.
 Italian sausage tends to have some kick, and some can even be on the spicy side.
 I love that flavor, but my kids...not so much.
 Make it easy on yourself and buy sweet or mild sausage.
 Less whining, more eating 🙂

 🍅Put the potatoes and corn on the side.
 Some kids get freaked out by a big mix of things, even when they like the individual ingredients.
 I made this meal twice, in two different ways.
 Truth be told, my kids ate way more the time when I put the potatoes and corn on the side.
 Just microwave the corn (instead of adding it to the skillet mixture).

 🍅Kids pick the veggies.
 This recipe is highly customizable.
 And our kids loved making the decisions.
 Let your kids pick out the veggies at the grocery store, or pick from what's in your fridge....within reason, of course!